nicmeriano/gatsby-firebase-starter/README.md

   </a>
 </p>
 <h1 align="center">
-  Gatsby's default starter
+  Gatsby Firebase Starter (Auth & Database)
 </h1>

 Kick off your project with this default boilerplate.
 This starter ships with the main Gatsby configuration files you might need to get up and running blazing fast with the blazing fast app generator for React.
+In addition to the main configuration files, this starter provides a ```useFirebase``` hook through which you can implement all functionality related to Firebase Authentication as well as Firebase Database/Firestore.

+## Details

+### Firebase Auth/Database Configuration

+If you haven't done so already, visit the [Google Firebase Console](https://firebase.google.com/) and create a new project in order to get the config details.
+Store these as environment variables in a `.env.development` file located at the root of your project and access them as shown in `src/hooks/useFirebase.js`.

+_Note: Every login method needs specific permissions set within your project settings in the Firebase Console.
+For more information and instructions visit [Get Started: Firebase Authentication.](https://firebase.google.com/docs/auth/web/start)_

+### privateRoute Component

+In the pages folder, there is a sample `private.js` page that demonstrates how to use the `privateRoute` component to make any page accessible only to authenticated users. `privateRoute` can allso be nested within a `Router` as done in `src/pages/app` in which case a `location` property does not have to be passed down to it.

+### app Page

+If desired, routes can be dynamically set by wrapping your component within a `Router` and created by specifying what routes to create within `gatsby-node.js`.

+#

-_Have another more specific idea?
-You may want to check out our vibrant collection of [official and community-created starters](https://www.gatsbyjs.org/docs/gatsby-starters/)._
+_Looking for more Gatsby starters?
+Check them out this collection of official and community-created starters [here](https://www.gatsbyjs.org/docs/gatsby-starters/)._

 ## 🚀 Quick start